Think PR is only for when crushing headlines loom and damage limitation becomes the name of the game? If so, you’re really missing a trick.

-In reality, subtlety, storytelling and the steady, strategic pursuit of brand engagement are the tools of the PR trade, and they’re skills every business needs to adopt.
+In reality, subtlety, storytelling and the steady, strategic pursuit of brand engagement are the tools of the PR trade, and they’re skills every business – and certainly every charity – needs to adopt.

-Of course crisis communications and issues management has a part to play in protecting and nurturing those all-important reputations, but that’s just the tip of the iceberg for most professionals.
+Crisis communications and issues management of course have a part to play in protecting and nurturing those all-important reputations, but that’s just the tip of the iceberg for most professionals.
 Day to day, the name of the game is relationship-building; between the brand and its audience and, to that end, between the brand and media.

 Show me the value